kelbelss/modular-smart-wallet/README.md

   Avoided proxy pattern for DCA and OwnershipManagement to reduce complexity and attack surface.
 Future upgrades can introduce proxies once stability and governance controls are properly set.

 - **ERC-7579 + ERC-7780 vs. ERC-6900**
-  Preferred the lighter, battle-tested 7579/7780 combo for clear separation of auth (type 6 “signer”) and functionality (type 2 “execution”) with strong ecosystem support.
+  Preferred the lighter, battle tested 7579/7780 combo for clear separation of auth (type 6 “signer”) and functionality (type 2 “execution”) with strong ecosystem support.